Colin D’Emilio

 P 303.824.2520

 Ask any child what they want to be when they grow up, and you will hear a lot about teachers, athletes, firefighters, and comic book heroes.
 If you had asked Colin what he wanted to be in elementary school, he would have answered, “Architect.”
-He never outgrew that dream and is now a designer for the Advanced Industries studio.
+He never outgrew that dream and is now an architect in our Advanced Industries studio.

 Born and raised in the Bay Area, California, he enjoys Colorado’s outdoor lifestyle.
 A yearly participant in the Denver office’s Peak Challenge, he hopes to hike all of Colorado’s “Fourteeners” and has already completed 13 in two years.